 Tonight we stay in the historical town of Shimoda, which is where the first American trading ships dropped anchor in 1854, ending Japan’s long period of self-imposed isolation.
 Located right on a pretty sandy beach, our Japanese-style hotel has stunning ocean views from its rooms and natural hot springs baths.

 Dinner will be a kaiseki-style Japanese banquet highlighting Izu's fresh seafood.

 Day 5: Izu Peninsula

-This morning we visit the small coastal town of Izu Inatori, which has long celebrated the “Hina Matsuri” festival, commonly known as “Girls Day”.
+The small coastal town of Izu Inatori has long celebrated the “Hina Matsuri” festival, commonly known as “Girls Day”.
 In the weeks leading up to the festival, local families hang colourful, handmade tsurushibina (stuffed ornaments) from ceilings and rafters – a custom started in the town over 150 years ago.
-Together with the traditional displays of Japanese dolls dressed in ancient kimono attire on tiered platforms, the custom honours young girls and the hope for healthy and happy futures.
-We then head to the town of Kawazu, one of the main highlights of our trip.
-Here we take a 2km-walk along the Kawazu River to relish the stunning sight of the dark-pink blossoms of the early-flowering Kawazu-zakura (cherry blossom) along the river bank.
-These are the first of the Japanese cherry varieties to bloom each year.
-After lunch at a local Italian restaurant, we take a walking tour through the atmospheric cobbled streets of Shimoda and visit the local museum which has exhibits documenting the arrival of the first western ships.
-Dinner will be a traditional Japanese banquet at our hotel by the sea.
+Traditional displays of Japanese dolls dressed in ancient kimono attire on tiered platforms are part of the custom honouring young girls and the hope for healthy and happy future.

 Day 6: Kyoto